6 Easy Preventative Maintenance Tips for Your Wine Cellar Cooling Unit

 Ventilation is absolutely vital to the proper function and longevity of a wine cellar cooling unit.
-The unit must have adequate airflow or it will run more frequently, run less efficiently, and may even prematurely malfunction.
+The unit must have adequate airflow, or it will run more frequently, run less efficiently, and may even prematurely malfunction.
 Make sure that the unit has at least five feet of clearance on all sides.

-For split systems, ensure that the condensing unit has five feet of clearance on all sides, whether it’s mounted in an uninsulated room (such as a utility room) or outdoors.
+For split systems, ensure that the condensing unit has five clearance feet on all sides, whether it’s mounted in an uninsulated room (such as a utility room) or outdoors.
 Even something as simple as tall grass or cobwebs can impair airflow to the unit and cause long-term damage.
 Simple preventative maintenance to the area where the unit is installed will save time and trouble.

 Tip #2: Clean the evaporator and condenser coils.